fiatjaf/nostr-gateway/README.md

 ## Usage

 The Nostr Gateway provides a simple web interface for viewing Nostr data from relays around the nostrsphere.
-To use the interface, simply visit https://www.nostr.guru/ or https://nostr-gateway.vercel.app/ in your web browser.
+To use the interface, simply visit https://nostrexplorer.com in your web browser.

 ## Developing with Next.js